Egan Leadership Center

 The Third Street Academic Center is located at 845 South Third Street.
 Acquired and completely renovated in 2004, the building contains 10 state-of-the-art classrooms on the ground floor.
-These classrooms are utilized 14 hours per day, seven days a week by students in undergraduate, graduate and FLEX classes.
+These classrooms are utilized 14 hours per day, seven days a week by students in undergraduate and graduate classes.
 A parking lot for over 200 vehicles is adjacent to the building.

 The second floor houses Advancement & Philanthropy, Human Resources, Institutional Effectiveness, and Marketing and Public Relations.
 The administrative suite on the second floor houses the Office of the President, as well as the Office of the Provost.